balajin96/sidebar/README.md

 # sidebar
-<h4> In browser add new tab paste the below link, just play with the code</h4>
+<h4> In a browser add new tab paste the below link, just play with the code</h4>
 https://githubbox.com/balajin96/sidebar
 <h4>the above link will lead you to codesanbox </h4>
 # happy coding